 Take Both Close and Wide Shots

-You need to take pictures of any and everything you may believe will be important to a future crash investigation.
-This includes any vehicles that were involved, property that was involved, injuries that occurred, marks or defects in the road, street signs, the weather and anything else that may have had a role in causing the crash that occurred.
-Be sure to take wide-angle shots of the whole scene to capture the setting, and get close ups of any injuries and property damages.
+You need to take pictures of anything and everything you believe will be important to a future crash investigation.
+This includes all vehicles that were involved, any property that was involved, injuries that occurred, marks or defects in the road, street signs, the weather, and anything else that may have had a role in causing the crash.
+Be sure to take wide-angle shots of the whole scene to capture the setting as well as close ups of any injuries and property damage.
 The more photos you can take before the police arrive and start to dismantle the scene, the better off you will be.

-When it comes to accident scene photos, you need to make sure you capture the right elements, the right way.
-These photos can be invaluable if you file a personal injury lawsuit down the road and help you and your attorney negotiate for the settlement you deserve.
+When it comes to accident scene photos, you need to make sure you capture the right elements the right way.
+These photos can be invaluable if you file a personal injury lawsuit down the road and help you and your attorney negotiate the settlement you deserve.

 Experienced Auto Accident Attorneys

 If you or a loved one has been injured in an auto accident give our injury attorneys a call.
 Our car accident lawyers have over 60+ years of combined experience helping injured victims like yourself.
 Contact us today to get your free consultation.